 Dr. Hart is on the forefront of bringing new high-throughput technologies into clinical practice.
 These technologies can identify disease-causing mutations, assess individual genetic risk for developing cancers, optimize drug dosing for patients with certain genetic variations and much more.

-- Distinguished Poster Award for Postdoctoral Research Fellow, Mayo Clinic Young Investigator Research Symposium, 2012
+- Recipient, Distinguished Poster Award for Postdoctoral Research Fellow, Mayo Clinic Young Investigator Research Symposium, 2012